 Nest Thermostats are loaded with innovative features designed to make life more comfortable and save money.
 However, there is a way to turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

 Take into account, by doing this you are turning off all of your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.

 Setting your thermostat to manual controls can be accomplished with the following steps:

 - Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.

 - Eco: From the main screen, go to Settings, scroll to Eco.
-Once in Eco, select Off for both the current Heat to and Cool to temperatures, and select Done.
+Once in Eco, select Off for both the Heat to and Cool to temperatures, before selecting Done.

 - Home/Away Assist: From the main screen, go to Settings and select Home/Away Assist.
 Then, select Stop Using and click Done.

-- Reset: Once you've turned off the settings, reset your nest.
+- Reset: After you've cleared the settings, reset your nest.
 From the main screen, go to Settings and select Reset, highlight Schedule and then select Reset to clear out any saved scheduling data.